ieeeuoft/hackathon-template/README.md

 | REACT_APP_DEV_SERVER_URL |                  | http://localhost:8000 | Path to the django development server, used by React.                             |

 #### Testing
-Specifying `DEBUG` and `SECRET_KEY` is still required to run tests, because the settings file expects them to be set.
+Specifying `SECRET_KEY` is still required to run tests, because the settings file expects it to be set. `DEBUG` is forced to `False` by Django.

 In the [GitHub action for Python tests](.github/workflows/pythonchecks.yml), `DEBUG` is set to be `1`. `SECRET_KEY` is taken from the `DJANGO_SECRET_KEY` repository secret.
 In order to run tests on a fork of this repo, you will need to [create this secret yourself](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).